EPCCed/2024-11-04-archer2-intro-develop/_episodes/02-system-overview.md

 The ARCHER2 system runs the *Cray Linux Environment* which is based on SUSE Enterprise Linux.
 The service officially supports the *bash* shell for interactive access, shell scripting and job submission scripts.
-The scheduling software is SLURM.
+The scheduling software is Slurm.

-As well as the hardware and system software, Cray supply the Cray Programming Environment which
+As well as the hardware and system software, HPE Cray supply the Cray Programming Environment which
 contains:

 | Compilers | GCC, Cray Compilers (CCE), AMD Compilers (AOCC) |